Tropic Moon: Plot

 After the funeral, Adèle convinces Timar to use his uncle's influence to acquire a concession for the two of them for which she will provide the capital.
 Despite a growing suspicion that Adèle is being less than honest with him, Timar agrees in the heat of his passion for her.
 The details are worked out, the uncle's letter arrives, and the two begin the journey by riverboat to their new territory.
 They pause at a village where Adèle inexplicably disappears into a native hut for a time before returning.
 Timar contracts dengue fever along the way, and spends the rest of the trip in a state of delirium.
 Some time later, Timar is still suffering, and Adèle decides to bring him back to Libreville for treatment in a boat manned by Gabon tribesmen.
 He lies in the bottom of the boat, semi-delirious while the tribesmen row, and the return is a blur to him.

 Back in Libreville, still weak and intermittently incoherent, Timar learns that a village man is to be charged with the servant Thomas's murder on the basis of eye-witness accounts.
 Timar later learns that Adèle's stop at the village going upriver was to bribe the witness, who will testify at the trial and convict the innocent villager of Thomas's murder.
 Because Adèle is the one bribing the witness, Timar realizes that she was the murderer, and he discovers that Adèle did it to stop Thomas from blackmailing her.
 Thomas had threatened to tell Adèle's husband about her adulteries with Timar and a half-dozen other men, all of whom, including the police commissioner, are now helping Adèle get the innocent villager convicted so that they may continue their relationships with her.
 Timar becomes further unhinged by all of this knowledge, and now completely helpless, is put on a ship headed back to France, muttering incoherently to himself as the ship leaves the port.

 English language editions

 There are two English translations of Coup de Lune, the first by Stuart Gilbert, which has been included in two anthologies: In Two Latitudes (George Routledge, 1942; Penguin Books, 1952) and African Trio (Harcourt Brace Jovanovich, 1979).
 The second translation is by Marc Romano (New York Review Books Classics series, 2009).

-Film versions
+Adaptations

-Coup de Lune has been filmed as Équateur by Serge Gainsbourg in 1983.
+The 1983 film Équateur, written and directed by Serge Gainsbourg, was based on Coup de Lune.